SysKitTeam/docs-point/installation/connect-to-tenant.md

 9. Click the __Register__ button on the Register SysKit Point Page.

 You need to provide a Microsoft 365 __Global Admin__ account.
 This account will be used only for the initial setup; Point does not store any passwords you enter here.
+SysKit Point upgrades don't need Global Admin account.

 When you first connect to your tenant, SysKit Point will request permissions to collect data from your Microsoft 365 environment.